GorokhovSemyon/TextClassification/README.md

 ## Building evals

-This notebook is devoted to LLM evaluation.
+This notebook is devoted to advance LLM evaluation.